Connected

 "What's my fault?"

 "Me not working out.
-He told me I'd be paid for a full day but that it would be better if I didn't eat with the crew and best if I leave the set now."
+He told me I'd be paid for a full day, but that it would be best if I leave the set now."

 "Too bad," I said.
 "Well, tomorrow's another day."

-Count on it, is what the magic ball said.
+Count on it, was the answer that floated into the view window.
 And, everything considered, I'd say it had been a big day for being pumped from start to finish.